Webhooks

 To verify the webhook signature, you'll need to:

-- Compare the generated hash with the received signature
+in the webhook request body - Compare the generated hash with the received signature

 Here's an example in TypeScript/Node.js: